EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 When the high-level research planning has been done, the software implementation (in the wider sense) phase starts.

-The first stage is to gather and/or analyse software requirements.
+The first stage is to gather and translate the research question into a set of software requirements.
 This can be done in a more formal way, e.g. by using user stories, or in a more informal way, e.g. by discussing the requirements with the team members.
 This stage is usually done in close collaboration with the research team, to make sure the research question is well understood and the requirements are aligned with it.